SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 You may aggregate the data being displayed to get an efficient overview over larger time periods.

 By default, aggregation is set to "None".
 This value may be changed in the "Aggregation" field in the top menu bar.
-Availbale values are "Minutely", "Hourly" or "Daily", depending on the selected time range.
+Available values are "Minutely", "Hourly" or "Daily", depending on the selected time range.

 **Realtime updating**